mdelapenya/docker-go-sdk/image/README.md

 The Build operation can be customized using functional options.
 The following options are available:

-- `WithBuildClient(client *client.Client) image.BuildOption`: The client to use to build the image.
+- `WithBuildClient(cli client.SDKClient) image.BuildOption`: The client to use to build the image.
 If not provided, the default client will be used.
 - `WithLogWriter(writer io.Writer) image.BuildOption`: The writer to use to write the build output.
 If not provided, the build output will be written to the standard output.
 - `WithBuildOptions(options build.ImageBuildOptions) image.BuildOption`: The options to use to build the image.
 The type of the options is "github.com/docker/docker/api/types/build".
 If set, the tag and context reader will be overridden with the arguments passed to the `Build` function.